quantcdn/docs/docs/integrations/drupal/search.md

 1. Go to the Drupal Quant `Entity configuration` admin page (`/admin/config/development/quant/search/entities`)
 1. The configuration defaults to common search requirements
 1. Enable or disable `node` (page) and `term` content with the checkboxes
-1. No other configuration is available for taxonomy
+1. No other configuration is currently available for taxonomy
+1. Click the `Save configuration` button to save changes

 ### Node Configuration

 Search content for `nodes` (pages) can be configured per content type.

-1. There are default options for `Title`, `Summary`, `Image`, and `Content view mode`
+- There are default options for `Title`, `Summary`, `Image`, and `Content view mode`
-1. For each content type, there are overrides available for these options
+- For each content type, there are overrides available for these options
-1. Content types can also be excluded from the search index entirely
+- Content types can also be excluded from the search index entirely
-1. Click the `Save configuration` button to save changes
-1. Reindex content if the configuration has changed
+- Reindex content if the configuration has changed

 :::Tip
-Excluding a content type after its content has been added to the index, requires clearing the search index before reindexing.
+Excluding a content type after its content has been added to the search index, requires clearing the search index before reindexing.
 :::

 ### Images

-To show images with ithe search results, update the image token to the correct image style for your content type.
+To show images in the search results, update the image token to the correct image style for your content type.
 Example:

 ```
 [node:field_image:medium:url]